pcon/openshift-deckjs-remote-quickstart/README.md

 ## Changing the default password

-1. Generate a new md5sum with your new password `echo "mynewpassword" | md5sum `
+1. Generate a new md5sum with your new password `print "mynewpassword" | md5sum`
 2. Take the hash and edit `public/extensions/remote/deckjs-remote.js` and change the hash in `key = '...'`